Himolde-IBE110/Labs/README.md

 # Labs
 Lab exercises.
 Introduction to Information Technology.
 Networking.
-Based on Supplement Material to the book Computer Networking: A Top-Down Approach, 7th ed., J.F.
+Based on *Supplement Material to the book Computer Networking: A Top-Down Approach, 7th ed., J.F.
 Kurose and K.W.
-Ross
+Ross, https://www.w3schools.com/whatis/whatis_html.asp, Edx course HTML5 and CSS Fundamentals*

 One's understanding of network protocols can often be greatly deepened by "seeing protocols in action" and by "playing around with protocols" - observing the sequence of messages exchanges between two protocol entities, delving down into the details of protocol operation, and causing protocols to perform certain actions and then observing these actions and their consequences.
 In these Wireshark labs, we will do it in a real network environment.